s-victor/TinyPedal/docs/customization.md

     layout
 2 layouts are available: `0` = horizontal layout, `1` = vertical layout.

-    column_index_*
-Set display order of each icon.
-Must keep index number unique to each icon, otherwise icons will overlap.

     warning_color_*
 Set warning color for each icon, which shows when conditions are met.